Discovering ONTAP clusters

 On the Details page, enter a name and description for the working environment, and then click Go.

-Cloud Manager discovers the cluster.
-You can now create volumes, replicate data to and from the cluster, and launch OnCommand System Manager to perform advanced tasks.
+Cloud Manager discovers the cluster and adds it to the working environment.
+You can now create volumes, replicate data to and from the cluster, set up data tiering to the cloud, back up volumes to the cloud, and launch System Manager to perform advanced tasks.